aakash-dec7/SequenceToSequence/README.md

 http://<EXTERNAL-IP>:5000
 ```

-The SequenceToSequence translation application is now deployed and accessible online.
+The Sequence-to-Sequence translation application is now deployed and accessible online.

 ## License